Social networking and contact

 - How can they be equipped for new challenges?

-- What advice and support is available?
+- What help and support are available?